 Image File Formats

-1. Lossy vs. lossless
+Lossy vs lossless

-Lossless formats won’t let anything from your original file get lost since this format typically includes all of the data contained in your initial media file.
+Lossless formats won’t let anything from your original file get lost since this format typically includes all the data in your initial media file.
 That’s precisely why it’s called lossless.
 One of the main pros of using this format is that you can compress it in tandem with maintaining the original state of your file.
-So, optimization won’t really affect the quality.
+So, optimisation won’t really affect the quality.
 PNGs, for instance, are the most commonly used lossless formats.

-2. What are JPEGs
+What are JPEGs?

 We would recommend using JPEG images if: